dwyl/WebRTC-SFU-demo/README.md

 This is a **low** latency protocole running on UDP.

-We are **not** using the "standard" peer-to-peer WebRTC connection but we are connecting to an SFU server written in Elixir.
+We are **not** using the "standard" peer-to-peer WebRTC connection but we are connecting the input feed - the browser's built-in webcam - to an SFU server written in Elixir.

-We transform the feed directly in the browser.
+We transform the input directly in the browser.
 Since it is mandatory to start with the "hello world" of computer vision, namely face detection, we will use two libraries:

 - the library [`face-api`](https://www.npmjs.com/package/@vladmandic/face-api?activeTab=readme).
 - the library [`MediaPipe`](https://github.com/tensorflow/tfjs-models/tree/master/face-detection) from [Tensorflow.js](https://www.tensorflow.org/js/models).